dkbalachandar/effective-java-notes/README.md

 #### Item 20: Prefer Interfaces to Abstract Classes

+Intefaces is generally the best way to define a type that permits multiple implementations.

+Interfaces are ideal for defining mixins.
+Mixin is a type that a class can implement in addition to its primary type.
+For example, Comparable interface is a mixin interface that allows a class declare that its instance are ordered with respect to other mutable comparable objects.

+Intefaces allow for the construction of nonhirearchical type frameworks.

 ### Item 21: Design interfaces for posterity
 With Java 8, it's now possible to add new methods in interfaces without breaking old implementations thanks to default methods.
 But It needs to be done carefully since it can still break old implementations that will fail at runtime.